scholarly12345/General-info/General-info.md

+2024
+Abstract, game

+Recruitment into clans

+Math
+Geometry, vertices
+Sets in math, venn diagrams
+Sets are generated based upon guide lines
+Guideline generating sets, set of doing words {a,e,i,o,u}, set, {b,c,d} etc.
+Link between math and physics, force defined in physics, pendulums, waves sin, cosine waves, tethers, hunger for learning Application of this can be found in sports predictions, cricket, players, umpire, game

+Physics, chemistry
+Wars, nuclear
+Radioactivity
+Different series of radioactive elements, uran-ium series of radioactive elements, nomenclatures, mnemonics, chilled approach, thorium series of radioactive elements, the actinium series of radioactive elements (radium, radeon), the neptunium series of radioactive elements (americium, neptunium, protoactinium, uranium, thorium), trans which means transitory, transuranium elements (neptunium, americium, curium, berkelium, californium, einsteinium, fermium, mendelevium, nobelium, lawrencium, rutherfordium, hahnium)
+Price of radioactive elements
+Exchanges

+Transmutation of elements

+Zoroastrianis, heavens, stone images

+Why this specificity
+Engineering
+Egregore, computers
+Precise definitions

+Pondering on the fact that there is a close resemblance between this and encapsulation in computer science Coordinate systems available in math,
+A person can read hundreds of math books, however if they are not looking at geometry, that's really important in math, I am talking about computational models which can be generated using math, Psi, physics

+Abstract expressions

+Chemistry

+History
+Yugas, dharitri bhumi
+Religions

+12/27/2024
+Lightnovel, Webnovel, top 10

+12/27/2024
+Medbeds

+12/27/2024
+Optimization
+Earth design, cube out of spheres, to be more accurate hypercubes, since we are defining the ecosystem of an entire planet, cube can be solved which indicates self-healing structures
+Regarding the optimization
+Top EA alien game trailer
+Keywords
+Access to cosmic archives
+Visit Antarctica, mention aurora, mention wiki, if it is available on the internet, then that means that access to that knowledge has been given to that place, Materialization

+Summary
 Religious texts, bible, hindu
 Narration, speculations

-Bible, god, human image of god, man, first dominant woamn, leaves the man, depresees the person, man and woman, cain and able
+Bible, god, human image of god, man, first dominant woamn, leaves the man, depresees the person, man and woman, cain and able Biology, hormones

-Biology, hormones

 Collection of religious texts
 Hinduism
 Gods
 Shiva, nandi, bhringi, kuvera
 Vishnu
 Vahanas
 Zoroastrianism
 Epics

-Information maintained by people, on different subjects math, physics etc.,
+Information maintained by people, on different subjects math, physics etc., Abstract

-Abstract

 Connecting the dots
 Chemistry, periodic table
 Collection of things

-^ However their expressions can vary widely

-Mathematical functions, needs defining
+^ However their expressions can vary widely Mathematical functions, needs defining

 12/31/2024